zhehaowang/zhehao.me/book-notes/linux-programming-interface/readme.md

 When program gets loaded into the memory at runtime, a program called dynamic linker ensures shared libraries required by the program are found and loaded into memory, and performs runtime linking to resolve function calls in the executable to the corresponding definitions in the shared library.

 Reduced copies in memory and easier to make sure a program uses the latest version.
+(_A header from so change would still require a recompile of executables using it, usually such should be identified by the version of the so?
+What if an so masquerades as a particular version? that would be how dll injection works? but what if .h doesn't match?
+Probably undefined behavior, like the stack is a couple bytes short?_)

 ### Signals